Gigmoto: History

 The first families to settle there were the Tanaels, followed by the Dayawons, both from Baras.
 The Tolledos, the Tatings and the Tatads came next.
 Other families from Baras, Bato and from the town of Virac had come and ultimately made Gigmoto the biggest barrio of the Municipality of Baras.

 The town was created from the barrios of Sicmil and Sioron from Viga and the barrios of San Vicente, Gigmoto, Biong and Dororian from Baras.

 On June 15, 1951, the government officials for the newly created town were appointed by the then Congressman Severiano de Leon who authored the bill creating the municipality with the approval of President Elpidio Quirino.
 Mr. Juan Q. Sarmiento who happened to be the first public school teacher became the first mayor with Andres Dayawon as Vice Mayor.
 Messrs.
 Maximo Tapalla, Apolinar Tatad, Marcelino Dayawon and Apolinar Joson were then appointed municipal councilors.
 Mr. Candido Tuboro became the first municipal treasurer.
 Fr.
 Andres Tablizo was the parish priest and Mr. Serafin Rodulfo was the first principal.

 Geography

+Gigmoto is 51 km from the provincial capital town Virac.

 Barangays

 Gigmoto is politically subdivided into 9 barangays.
+Each barangay consists of puroks and some have sitios.